jw2249a/2017-bayes-audit/2017-code/README.md

 The sample vote file will have a name of the form ``audited-votes-<bcid>.csv``, possibly with a version label.
 An example filename: ``audited-votes-DEN-A01-2017-11-21.csv``.

-As noted elsewhere, if the sample is expanded, then the new sample vote file will contain records for not only the newly examined ballots, but also for the previously examined ballots.
+As noted, if the sample is expanded, then the new sample vote file will contain records for not only the newly examined ballots, but also for the previously examined ballots.
-The file ``audited-votes-DEN-A01-2017-11-22.csv`` will be an augmented version of the file ``audited-votes-DEN-A01-2017-11-21.csv``.
+For example, the file ``audited-votes-DEN-A01-2017-11-22.csv`` will be an augmented version of the file ``audited-votes-DEN-A01-2017-11-21.csv``.

 ### Audit stages